-In the 2020 Annual Report, IDACORP's and Idaho Power's management included a brief overview of their business strategies for the companies for 2021 and beyond, under the heading "Executive Overview" in the MD&A. As of the date of this report, management's outlook and strategy remain consistent with that discussion.
-Most notably:
+In the 2020 Annual Report, IDACORP's and Idaho Power's management included a brief overview of their business strategies for the companies for 2021 and beyond, under the heading "Executive Overview" in the MD&A. As of the date of this report, management's outlook and strategy remain consistent with that discussion, as updated by some of the discussion in this MD&A. Most notably:

 - Idaho Power continues to execute on its four strategic areas and initiatives: growing financial strength, improving Idaho Power's core business, enhancing Idaho Power's brand, and focusing on safety and employee engagement. - Idaho Power continues to expect positive customer growth in its service area.
-During the first six months of 2021, Idaho Power's customer count grew by over 8,500 customers, and for the twelve months ended June 30, 2021, the customer growth rate was 2.9 percent.
-On June 30, 2021, a new all-time system peak demand of 3,751 MW was set, exceeding the previous high of 3,422 MW set on July 7, 2017.
-The previous high from July 2017 was exceeded multiple times during the heat wave in Idaho Power's service area in June and July of 2021. - Idaho Power anticipates substantial capital investments, with expected total capital expenditures of approximately \$2.0 billion over the five-year period from 2021 (including the expenditures incurred so far in 2021) through 2025. - Idaho Power continues to focus on timely recovery of costs and earning a reasonable return on investment, including working to evaluate and ensure that its rate design and regulatory mechanisms more closely reflect the cost to provide electric service. - Idaho Power is committed to continuing to provide reliable, affordable, safe service to its customers while furthering its environmental, social, and governance initiatives, including the "Clean Today.
-Cleaner Tomorrow.®" goal to provide Idaho Power's customers with 100-percent clean energy by 2045, as well as water stewardship and environmental projects, and the company's diversity, equity, and inclusion initiatives.
+During the first nine months of 2021, Idaho Power's customer count grew by over 12,500 customers, and for the twelve months ended September 30, 2021, the customer growth rate was 2.9 percent.
+On June 30, 2021, Idaho Power set a new all-time system peak demand of 3,751 MW, exceeding the previous high of 3,422 MW set on July 7, 2017.
+The previous high from July 2017 was exceeded multiple times during the heat wave in Idaho Power's service area in June and July of 2021. - Idaho Power anticipates substantial capital investments, with expected total capital expenditures of approximately \$2.0 billion over the five-year period from 2021 (including the expenditures incurred to-date in 2021) through 2025. - IDACORP increased its quarterly common stock dividend from \$0.71 per share to \$0.75 per share, as a part of a 150 percent increase in quarterly dividends approved over the last ten years, keeping IDACORP within its current target payout ratio of between 60 and 70 percent of sustainable IDACORP earnings. - Idaho Power continues to focus on timely recovery of costs and earning a reasonable return on investment, including working to evaluate and ensure that its rate design and regulatory mechanisms more closely reflect the cost to provide electric service. - Idaho Power is committed to continuing to provide reliable, affordable, safe service to its customers while furthering its environmental, social, and governance initiatives, including the "Clean Today.
+Cleaner Tomorrow.®" goal to provide Idaho Power's customers with 100-percent clean energy by 2045, as well as water stewardship and environmental projects, and the company's diversity, equity, inclusion, and unity initiatives.